ricgonmen/spring-cloud-app/README.md

 ## Running from command line with Maven

+The core module can be run stand alone, just go to `ms-users` folder and run (please use dev profile to avoid errors because the Cloud servers are not in place and have a fix `9000` port).

+`mvn spring-boot:run -Dspring-boot.run.profiles=dev`

-As the project needs the Discovery Server, the Gateway and the Service itself you will need to use the -T option for maven to create parallel launches.
+For run all the modules, as the project needs the Discovery Server, the Gateway and the Service itself you will need to use the -T option for maven to create parallel launches.
 In my test Maven has kept the order of launch (as typed on the main POM).
 If it doesn't work maybe you have to launch it separately on the order mentioned before.
 To manage the 4 projects in parallel (parent, eureka, gateway, service) please type from `spring-cloud-app` folder, it works for me:

 `mvn -T 4 spring-boot:run`